Karen Mok: Special events

+In 2023, Karen Mok celebrated the 30th anniversary of her career in show business with dedicated exhibitions in Hong Kong, Shanghai, Beijing, Taipei and Chengdu, titled "Reign of Moknificence", featuring materials from her careers across music, film and charity.

 Brands

 In October 2008, she launched her own line of perfume.
 Starting in 2015, she collaborated with the Italian brand Rucoline, also developing her own designs.
-In the following year, she initiated a crossover collection with Replay, leading up to a launch event and pop-up store at Harvey Nichols in London in 2018.Mok has been the face of leading global brands such as Cadillac, Canon, Cartier, Chow Tai Fook, Clear, Kappa, Lux, Mandarin Oriental, Schwarzkopf, Schweppes and Solvil et Titus.
+In the following year, she initiated a crossover collection with Replay, leading up to a launch event and pop-up store at Harvey Nichols in London in 2018.
+Mok has been the face of leading global brands such as Cadillac, Canon, Cartier, Chow Tai Fook, Clear, Kappa, Lux, Mandarin Oriental, Schwarzkopf, Schweppes and Solvil et Titus.

 Activism and charity

 Mok is a strong advocate for animals and has been involved in numerous campaigns for this purpose.
 Amongst others, she has joined efforts with Animals Asia to help Asiatic black bears which are exploited for the extraction of bile, and has been on an expedition with Society for the Prevention of Cruelty to Animals (SPCA) to demonstrate against the culling of baby seals.
 She has also been involved with People for the Ethical Treatment of Animals (PETA).

 In 2007, Mok was involved with MTV EXIT, a campaign against human trafficking in Asia, presenting Traffic: An MTV EXIT Special, a documentary on trafficking.
 In 2013 she championed in the campaign Roll Back Malaria (RBM).
 Mok currently serves as an ambassador for UNICEF, SPCA, Animals Asia Foundation and Care for Children.

-In 2017, Mok announced the creation of the Morris Charity Initiative, providing support in animal welfare, education and the environment.
+In 2017, Mok created the Morris Charity Initiative, providing support in animal welfare, education and the environment.
 As a first initiative, the charity raised money for a scholarship at the United World College Changshu.
+Since then the charity has provided numerous donations to charities across the target areas.